chrisarevir/dotfiles/README.md

   - ```ln -sf ~/.config-files/.vimrc ~/.vimrc```
   - ```ln -sf ~/.config-files/.zshrc ~/.zshrc```
 3. Fill out the .gitconfig file with your name and email!

+# Todo
+- Make automated script to run all the symlink stuff